alphanumericslab/alphanumericslab.github.io/projects.md

 - Moraru, L., Sameni, R., Schneider, U., Haueisen, J., Schleußner, E., and Hoyer, D. (2011).
 [Validation of fetal auditory evoked cortical responses to enhance the assessment of early brain development using fetal MEG measurements](https://doi.org/10.1088/0967-3334/32/11/002).
 Physiological measurement, 32(11), 1847.
 - Razavipour, F., & Sameni, R. (2013).
 [A general framework for extracting fetal magnetoencephalogram and audio-evoked responses](https://doi.org/10.1016/j.jneumeth.2012.10.021).
 Journal of neuroscience methods, 212(2), 283-296.

+### Multimodal physiological signal monitoring <a name="prescribe"></a>
+Understanding implicit beliefs and intentions has long been a focus in psychology, neuroscience, and artificial intelligence.
+Traditional methods, such as self-report questionnaires, depend on participants' conscious reflection, which can introduce biases and inaccuracies.
+Recent advancements in neurophysiological sensing technologies provide an opportunity to explore beliefs and intentions at a preconscious level, offering more accurate and objective assessments.
+The PRESCRIBE study employs a multimodal approach to capture physiological and cognitive data, specifically designed to study individualized belief evaluation.
+The study integrates various modalities, including electroencephalogram (EEG), electrocardiogram (ECG), seismocardiogram (SCG), respiration, blood pressure, photoplethysmogram (PPG), electrodermal activity (EDA), pupillometry, and eye-tracking data.
+The data collection process is synchronized across multiple systems: PsychoPy software for experiment control, BioSemi ActiveTwo for EEG data, Biopac for additional physiological signals, and EyeLink 1000 Plus for pupillometry and eye-tracking.

+Preliminary results of this ongoaing research are available [here](https://alphanumerics.bmi.emory.edu/multimodal-physio-data-analysis/)

 ---
 ## Public health <a name="public_health"></a>